 Just as there is no right or wrong time to learn to ride a bike, there’s no right or wrong tool for getting there.
-Of course, parents must be aware of the pros and cons of each option.
+Of course, parents should be aware of the pros and cons of each option.

-Tips for Teaching a Child How to Ride a Bike
+Tips for teaching a child how to ride a bike

-Skip the Training Wheels: Most parents possess a few uncomfortable memories of their own rickety metal training wheels.
-That’s said, most experts agree that training wheels should remain souvenirs of the past, never again made to haunt the brains of young, aspiring cyclers.
+- Skip the training wheels: Most parents possess a few uncomfortable memories of their own rickety metal training wheels.
+That said, most experts agree that training wheels should remain souvenirs of the past, never again made to haunt the brains of young, aspiring cyclists.
 It’s just that training wheels inhibit proper braking, balancing, and turning.
 As far as we’re concerned, those behaviors are all indispensable elements of bike riding.
 Many believe that training wheels are not educational aids.
 Instead, they consider them a crutch used to give children bike riding experiences that are free from risk and discomfort.

 Few children (and parents, for that matter) are willing to skip the grace period between tricycles and two-wheelers.
 Balance bikes give children the confidence to hone their skills without compromising their comfort or safety.